 Every semester, we run 10-week courses for Cornell students interested in learning more about the design and development of mobile / web apps.
 Each course is taught by our core team members and can be taken for 2 S/U credits.
 Requirements include attending a 1-hour lecture once a week and completing a weekly project, culminating in a final project at the end of the semester, the Hack Challenge.
 We currently offer three courses (iOS development, backend development, and product design) that have been taken by hundreds of students at Cornell.

 Intro to iOS App Development

 Intro to iOS App Development is a course for anyone interested in making native iPhone applications.
 No prior iOS experience is required.
 We will start with the basics of Xcode and how to make a simple app, and work our way towards more advanced techniques as the course progresses.
 In previous semesters, we examined features from popular apps such as Facebook, Instagram, Snapchat, and Tinder.
 By the end of the course, you should have all the experience necessary to create your own app and distribute it on the iOS App Store.
-Pre-requisites: Be currently enrolled, or have previously taken an intro to computer science course (CS 1110 or equivalent).
-You will need to have access to a MacBook or a PC running MacOS to participate in the course.
+Pre-requisites: you should either be currently enrolled in or have previously taken an intro to computer science course (CS 1110 or equivalent).
+You will need to have access to a MacBook or a PC running macOS to participate in the course.

 Intro to Digital Product Design